Beyond Forecasts: AI for Deal Analysis

 The ESO stance: AI inside the operating system

-We treat AI as a neutral analyst inside ESO—not a vendor pitch, not a black box.
+We treat AI as a neutral analyst and research assistant embedded across planning and execution, not a black box, and not a vendor pitch.
 Its job is to:

 What it means for execs (and your champion)